sass/dart-sass/differences.md

    productions.
 The Dart Sass parser instead checks the first character (or several characters if necessary) and chooses which production to consume based on those.

+7. The environment uses an array of maps to track variable (and eventually function and mixin) definitions.
+This requires fewer allocations and produces more cache locality.